kjwilder/accurate-sums/README.md

 - The `condensed_summation` function implements the algorithm described by William Kahan.
 It avoids common round-off errors but can fail when there is cancellation.
-- The `modified_deflation` function aimplements the algorithm described by I.
+- The `modified_deflation` function implements the algorithm described by I.
   J. Anderson.
 It is slower than `condensed_summation` but handles cancellation.
 It is difficult to do better than this algorithm without increasing the precision.
 I modified the part of the algorithm that handles